ENGL4108 Special Author Studies

 - Students are able to (1) acquire a detailed understanding of the texts and critical history of a significant writer or group of writers; (2) be familiar with theoretical debates about authorship and the production of literary fame; (3) be proficient in skills of textual interpretation and analysis, and their theoretical bases; and (4) acquire an advanced understanding of literature, writing and culture through sustained and close attention to particular texts, topics and critical and theoretical issues.
 Diligent involvement in coursework affords students the opportunity to develop research skills to a high level and, on successful completion of this unit, students have acquired a detailed understanding of the texts and critical history of a significant writer or group of writers, are familiar with theoretical debates about authorship and the production of literary fame, are proficient in skills of textual interpretation and analysis, and their theoretical bases, and can apply their knowledge of literary form, technique, and the contexts of authorship to their experience of contemporary culture.

-- Typically this unit is assessed in the following ways: (1) critical exercise; (2) research essay; and (3) seminar participation and presentation.
+- Indicative assessments in this unit are as follows: (1) critical exercise; (2) research essay; and (3) seminar participation and presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.